is a novel written by Andrew Weir, previously the author of the short story "The Egg", the completed webcomic Casey and Andy

 - MacGyvering: Pretty much all of Mark's portions of the novel consist of him puzzling out how to repurpose the gear he has to survive on Mars for much, much longer than was intended.

-- The Mutiny: After a NASA dissident surreptitiously sends the crew of the Hermes a plan to go back to Mars to get Mark—one that the head of NASA had refused to send to them—the crew on their own initiative alters the trajectory of the Hermes in order to return to Mars.
+- The Mutiny: After a NASA dissident surreptitiously sends the crew of the Hermes a plan to go back to Mars to get Mark — one that the head of NASA had rejected as too dangerous to them — the crew on their own initiative alters the trajectory of the Hermes in order to return to Mars.

 - No Celebrities Were Harmed: All of the positions at NASA were filled by fictional people.